PopeyeTheSailorsCat/company_names_matches/README.md

 | Qdrant + Preprocessed | 0.4569 | 0.6183 |  |  |  |  |  |
 | Qdrant + Quanterion Preprocessed |  | 0.6205 |  |  |  |  |  |

 Based on table 1 we can conclude that processing is crucial step in this task as it dramatically increases quality of the model as well as fine tuning with similarity learning.
+Even though fine-tuning didn't gave us much of quality improvement there are a lot of room for future work and adjustments to similarity model.

 ## Team